danny-englander/interface/README.md

+# Interface

+`ˈɪntərˌfeɪs`: A Particle based Drupal 8 design system and theme that leverages Pattern Lab, webpack, Composer, NPM, Gulp, and component driven development.

-# Docksal powered Drupal 8 With Composer Installation
+## Docksal powered Drupal 8 With Composer

-This is a sample Drupal 8 with Composer installation pre-configured for use with Docksal.
+Drupal 8 with Composer pre-configured for use with [Docksal](https://docksal.io/).

 Features: